-Desired and measured Lab values for the selected patch, and density / dot gain metrics for the selected patch are shown next.

-- Desired density values are extracted from the desired printing condition (see Select the Desired Printing Condition on page 75 for information on setting the desired printing condition for your curve set). - Measured density values are extracted from spectral measurements, and contain an indication of the filter that resulted in the largest density value: (R), (G), (B), or (K).
+- The number of the selected patch (or Sample) on your strip layout (if applicable), and its composition in your strip layout's ink set. - The Desired and Measured values for your patch: Lab values, Density and the relevant dot gain metrics (from the standard or existing curve set you created your curve set from). - The Desired density values are taken from your desired printing condition (if you want to change the desired printing condition for your curve set, see Select the Desired Printing Condition on page 76). - The Measured density values are taken from your spectral measurements, and indicate the filter that resulted in the largest density value: (R), (G), (B), or (K).

-It is not always possible to calculate desired density values from a printing condition, because the printing condition may lack spectral data.
-In this case the density and %DotArea fields will be left blank.
+Note: It is not always possible to calculate desired density values from a printing condition, because the printing condition may lack spectral data.
+In this case the Density and %DotArea fields will be left blank.